heiner/dylaniki/Liverpool_Gal.md

 (sounding key F\# major)

-The melody is clearly based upon [The Lakes of Pontchartrain](/wiki/The Lakes of Pontchartrain "wikilink") or a related tune (apparently Dylan learned “Lakes...” from Paul Brady in 1984).
+The melody is clearly based upon [The Lakes of Pontchartrain](The Lakes of Pontchartrain "wikilink") or a related tune (apparently Dylan learned “Lakes...” from Paul Brady in 1984).

 * * * * *